BI Tools Comparison Matrix: A Holistic Collection (2025)

 Introduction

-Understanding this challenge, Datateer and Chartio community crowd-sourced a BI evaluation matrix for everyone to use.
-All credits go to Adam Roderick for sharing it with dbt community.
+To save you from that fate, the folks at Datateer and the Chartio community crowd-sourced a BI tool comparison matrix for everyone’s sanity.
+Big thanks to Adam Roderick for generously sharing it with the dbt community.

 That being said, it’s still a good starting point when there are too many BI tools on the market.